The best local movers for Phoenix to Albany moves

 - Albany’s crime rate is lower than Phoenix with a score of 10.0 compared to Phoenix’s 53.06.
 This means that Albany neighborhoods are safer than 10.0% of all U.S. neighborhoods, and Phoenix neighborhoods are safer than 53.06%.

-- Air quality in Albany is good, and in Phoenix it's moderate.
+- Air quality in Albany is Good, and in Phoenix it’s Moderate.

 - Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.

 - State licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
-A NYDOT license ensures your mover is in compliance with the state's safety, insurance, and operational regulations.
-Ensure the company you choose is licensed to handle your move.
+A NYDOT license ensures your mover is in compliance with the state’s safety, insurance, and operational regulations.
+Always verify licensing details before committing to a mover.

 - Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Albany Start the process here.
+You can choose your official move date to make sure everything gets forwarded properly to Albany.
+Start the process here.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
-They're responsible for a maximum of 60 cents per pound per article.
+They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 Where to live in Albany